Jaundice is a result of gallbladder disease, and is usually associated with gallbladder infection.

 Bilirubin is a yellow-coloured substance which is responsible for the yellow colouration in your skin and the white outer layers of your eyeballs.
 Bilirubin is produced as a waste by-product when red blood cells break down naturally during each 120-day cycle.
 Bilirubin is excreted from your body by the body’s waste disposal system when it is transported from your blood into your liver.
 This bilirubin combines with bile from your gallbladder, and the mixture exits the body through your urine and faeces.
 Usually, if this process has been completed, your urine will be light yellow and faeces brown.
 Infections or damage may interfere with this process, resulting in jaundice.

 There are three main types: Hepatocellular, Haemolytic and Obstructive (which is our primary concern).

 Hepatocellular jaundice develops when your liver is injured or diseased.

-Haemolytic jaundice develops when haemolysis, an accelerated breakdown of red blood cells, occur as this leads to increased bilirubin production in your body.
+Haemolytic jaundice develops when haemolysis, an accelerated breakdown of red blood cells, occurs.
+This leads to increased bilirubin production in your body.

 Obstructive jaundice develops when a gallstone passes from your gallbladder via the cystic duct into the bile duct.
 This stone blocks the bile duct and the passage of bile into the intestine.
 The bile will then be absorbed into your bloodstream instead.
 Without the necessary bile secreted into your liver to combine with bilirubin, bilirubin is unable to be excreted by the body and thus remains in the body.